 30) Sangria

-Sangria is a lighthearted and fun drink for any occasion; it is unconstrained and celebratory.
-For the extra mile, you could consider stone fruit slices, but stick to durable fruit such as citrus and berries that can be soaked.
-Make sure to keep it casual and maybe offer a non-alcoholic option.
-No one wants a wobble and some people have different reactions to alcohol in the heat.
-To keep things lively, I enjoy adding a splash of sparkling water to the glasses.
+Sangria is a fun drink for any gathering; it is easygoing and festive.
+If you want to go the extra mile, you can add slices of stone fruit, but stick to citrus and berries that can be soaked in.
+You also want to keep it casual and should probably offer a non-alcoholic choice.
+No one wants a wobble, and some people react differently to alcohol in the heat.
+To keep it fun, I like to add a bit of sparkling water to each glass.

 31) S’mores

-S’mores induce an immense nostalgia, even if we have to deal with sticky fingers.
-Provide Graham crackers, chocolate, and marshmallows so people can make their own creations.
-It is safe to say that control is overrated.
-When marshmallows are toasted to a dark brown color, the bitterness introduced creates a more complex flavor and helps to disguise the marshmallow’s sugary taste.
-Someone will burn one on purpose and claim it’s “better that way,” and honestly, they might be right.
+S’mores are crazy nostalgic even if we all have to deal with sticky hands.
+Provide the ingredients, and people can have fun and create whatever they want.
+When marshmallows are toasted to a dark brown color, the bitterness helps disguise the sugary taste of the marshmallow.
+Control is overrated.
+Someone will burn one and say it’s “better that way,” and honestly, they might be right.